Get

 Image Credit: MonikaDesigns, Pixabay

 When possible, get secondhand toys and other items for your cat.
-Producing these items is typically not very healthy for the environment, but they are needed.
-Luckily, buying secondhand can greatly reduce the energy usage your cat consumes.
+Manufacturing new products has an environmental impact, but these items are needed.
+Luckily, buying secondhand can greatly reduce waste and the energy usage your cat consumes.
 In the end, this is better for the environment.

 You can also make your toys at home using recycled parts.
 Bottles and cardboard can easily be utilized to make new toys, while also reducing the environmental impact of your cat.